-Today I’m sharing with you this very easy grilled lamb recipe since you all love my other favorite lamb recipe: Garlic Butter Lamb Chops Recipe.
+Today I’m sharing with you this very easy grilled lamb recipe since you’re enjoying my other lamb chop recipes: Garlic Butter Lamb Chops Recipe (Web Story), Garlic Herb Lamb Chops Recipe and Lamb Chops with Creamy Mustard Sauce.
 I’m sure you’ll enjoy this new lamb chops recipe during summer because it’s perfect for grilling season, healthy and super flavourful.

 What kind of lamb is best for grilled lamb chops?

 Lamb chops are cut from several different parts of the animal, including the shoulder, loin, ribs, and sirloin.
 Typically the packaged lamb chops available in the grocery store are cut from the ribs or shoulder.
 The two most popular types of lamb chops are lamb loin chops (or t-bones) and lamb rib chops — you can use either for this recipe.

 Packages marked “petite” or “small” are lamb rib chops.
 Shoulder lamb chops have more meat and are thicker, but are not as tender as the rib meat.

 Either of these cuts of lamb work well for grilled lamb chops.
 The chops are small enough that they cook to juicy perfection in less than 10 minutes!

 I use them so often (like in my Lemon Thyme Lamb Chops Recipe), that I feel like they can be pretty interchangeable.

 I love Chimichurri sauce because it’s very versatile and very flavourful.
 I can definitely buy this sauce at your local grocery store but I always make my own because it’s so easy to make and way more flavorful than the store-bought ones.
 I make mine with lots of fresh parsley, shallots or onions, oregano, vinegar or lemon juice, some of lemon zest and of course olive oil.
 To make this delicious recipe, click HERE.